 Sexual crimes carry harsh punishments and negative prejudice from the community.
 Although a charge is not the same as a conviction, many people treat the two similarly.
-The Law Office of Richard Lawson and his team of Georgia Attorneys care about you how you are treated.
+Lawson and Berry and his team of Georgia Rape Attorneys care about you how you are treated.
 They will ensure you get the best defense possible and will carefully consider your needs.
-Further, our Lawyers have more than 50 combined years of experience in criminal law.
+Further, our Rape Lawyers in Georgia have more than 50 combined years of experience in criminal law.
 Let that experience work for you!
 Call us today for a free consultation.

 Georgia Law on Rape

 O.C.G.A. § 16-6-1 outlines that a person commits rape when he has carnal knowledge of a female forcibly against her will or a female less than 10 years of age.

 The statute outlines carnal knowledge when there is any penetration of the female sex organ by the male sex organ.

 The terms “forcibly” and “against her will” are two separate elements of proving rape.
 The term “forcibly” means acts of physical force, threats of death or physical bodily harm, or mental coercion, such as intimidation.
 The term “against her will” means without consent.
 Pollard v.
 State, 260 Ga.
 App.
 540, (2003).
 Therefore, force does not have to be exerted by the use of physical violence, but can also be asserted through threats of which cause the female to give in against her will.
 Any consent that is induced through fear or intimidation does not amount to consent in law and does not prevent the intercourse from being considered rape.
 Thomas v.
 State, 159 Ga.
 App.
 249, (1981).

 Many people talk about the crime of statutory rape.
 Statutory rape can occur when someone has sexual intercourse with a person under the age of 16.
 The law states that a person under 16 years of age cannot legally consent to sex.
 Therefore, having sex with them violates the statute.